gorlapraveen/The-Learning-Documentation-Project/CONTRIBUTING.md

 * Areas of Contribution :
   1. Daily used advanced Linux Commands, Linux Scripts, Script Commands, Generating Script Commands, Bash Scripting, Python Usage, Python Scripting and Free and Open Technologies.
   2. Internet Privacy, Cryptographic usage, Security Packages and tools.
+  3. Open Artifical Intelligent, Machine Learning Algorithms, Network Optimizations, Optics, Data and 3D Modelling algorithams,
-  3. Your Open Ideas, Thoughts, and Articles on Free and Open culture that you want to say to the world!
+  4. Your Open Ideas, Thoughts, and Articles on Free and Open culture that you want to say to the world!
 * For Documenting, you can continue to write at [README.md](/README.md)(only Short Documentation) or else you can create a new file of your own choice in [docs](/docs) folder while referencing them in [README.md - Table of Contents](/README.md#table-of-contents).
 * For Code contribution, Please create scripts or folders(For Multiple Script pages) in [Code](/code) folder while referencing them in [README.md - Table of Contents](/README.md#table-of-contents).
 * Your contribution(s) is/are **Licensed** under the following guidelines: